bereal/AdventOfCode2020/README.md

  - it makes sense to start with the languages you're familiar the least, because the task complexity tends to grow
  - some languages are better for some puzzles due to their features
  - the goal is not just solve the puzzle, but to get the sense of the language and try to write idiomatic code
+ - extra points for reaching the maximum logic reuse between the 2 parts of each puzzle

 I estimated my knowledge of each language by 0 to 4 scale, roughly meaning: